Port Nelson, Manitoba

-Port Nelson was a settlement on Hudson Bay, in Manitoba, Canada, at the mouth of the Nelson River.
-Its peak population in the early 20th century was about 1,000 people but today it is a ghost town.
-Immediately to the southsoutheast is the mouth of the Hayes River and the settlement of York Factory.
-Note that some books use 'Port Nelson' to mean the region around the mouths of the two rivers.
+Port Nelson is a ghost town on Hudson Bay, in Manitoba, Canada, at the mouth of the Nelson River.
+Its peak population in the early 20th century was about 1,000 people.
+Immediately to the south-southeast is the mouth of the Hayes River and the settlement of York Factory.
+Some books use 'Port Nelson' to mean the region around the mouths of the two rivers.

 History

 Early history

-Port Nelson was named by Thomas Button who wintered there in 1612.
-"August 15, 1612 Captain Thomas Button seeking for a harbour on the west coast of Hudson's Bay in which he might repair damages incurred during a severe storm, discovered the mouth of a large river which he designated Port Nelson, from the name of the master of his ship whom he buried there."